awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_usage.md

 ## Limits<a name="r_CREATE_TABLE_usage-limits"></a>

 The maximum number of tables is 9,900 for large and xlarge cluster node types and 20,000 for 8xlarge cluster node types\.
 The limit includes temporary tables\.
 Temporary tables include user\-defined temporary tables and temporary tables created by Amazon Redshift during query processing or system maintenance\.
-Views are not included in this limit\.
+Views aren't included in this limit\.
 For more information about cluster node types, see [Clusters and Nodes](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide*\.

 The maximum number of characters for a table name is 127\.